20 Best Holiday Activities in Toronto for Christmas 2025

 Distance from Toronto: 1.5 hours

-✨ From the Falls to the Dufferin Islands, millions of twinkling lights and dazzling holiday displays transform the city into a winter wonderland.
-Stroll along illuminated pathways, take in breathtaking views, and end the night with the festival’s spectacular fireworks show.
+✨ From the Falls to the Dufferin Islands, millions of twinkling lights and festive displays transform the city into a glowing holiday wonderland.
+Wander along illuminated pathways, take in breathtaking views, and cap off the evening with a spectacular fireworks show.

 18. Christmas at Blue Mountain Village